jaysylvester/citizen/README.md

                 }
             },
             getViewers: {
-                // getViewers takes no arguments, so we leave it out
+                // getViewers takes no arguments besides the emitter created by listener(), so we
+                // don't need to include the args object
                 method: app.patterns.article.model.getViewers
             }
         }, function (output) {